How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each mL of sterile aqueous solution contains carboplatin 10 mg.
+Each mL of sterile aqueous solution contains 10 mg of carboplatin.
 Nonmedicinal ingredients: mannitol and water for injection.

 How should I use this medication?